Paul Alexander (American football)

 Paul Alexander (born February 12, 1960) is an American football coach.
 He was the offensive line coach of the Cincinnati Bengals from 1994 to 2017.
 He also served as an assistant coach for the New York Jets and Dallas Cowboys.
 In March 2019 he decided to join the Potsdam Royals as an offensive line consultant.
+Since March 2023 he is the headcoach of the Dresden Monarchs.

-Playing Career and Education
+Playing career and education

-Paul Alexander, a Spencerport, N.Y., native earned a bachelor’s degree in physical education, with a minor in music, from SUNY Cortland in 1982.
-He played offensive tackle for the Red Dragons for three seasons from 1979-81.
-Following his senior season he was selected as the college’s first-ever Academic All American, named by College Sports Information Directors of America (CoSIDA).
-In 1982 Alexander was awarded as SUNY Cortland’s Men’s Athletic Association Athlete of the Year.
+Paul Alexander, a Spencerport, N.Y., native earned a bachelor's degree in physical education, with a minor in music, from SUNY Cortland in 1982.
+He played offensive tackle for the Red Dragons for three seasons from 1979 to 1981.
+Following his senior season he was selected as the college's first-ever Academic All American, named by College Sports Information Directors of America (CoSIDA).
+In 1982 Alexander was awarded as SUNY Cortland's Men's Athletic Association Athlete of the Year.
 In 1985 Alexander received a Master of Science Degree in Exercise Physiology from Penn State University.
 In 2012, Alexander was inducted into the C-Club Hall of Fame.
 In 2018, Alexander was the Commencement Speaker and received an Honorary Doctorate of Humane Letters from his alma mater, SUNY Cortland.